What Testers Can Do about Technical Debt (Part 2)

 If you're seeing signs of technical debt in your organization and you'd like to reduce that debt, you have some choices in your testing:

 1. Keep tabs on the debt yourself.
 Know what you're looking at and the magnitude of the debt.
 Measure the size and FFR (Fault Feedback Ratio) of the product over time.
 I prefer weekly measurements to monthly or quarterly measurements, because the earlier you know, the earlier you can choose to do something about the problem.
-For the product I mentioned in last week's column, we first gathered quarterly data to see if we had an idea where the problem was.
+For the product I mentioned in the Part 1 column, we first gathered quarterly data to see if we had an idea where the problem was.
 Then, for the next project, we gathered weekly data, to be able to make quick course corrections in the product.

 2. List the kinds of testing you're doing now, and review the field-reported defects.
 If you're not doing end-to-end, performance, reliability, or standard dataset testing, should you?
 Could you give the developers different information if you changed the testing you do?
 With that information, could they better recognize or reduce technical debt?
 Do your tests address the field-reported defects, or are there entire classes of problems your testing is missing?